alexandair/entra-powershell-docs/docs/conceptual/troubleshooting.md

 #Customer intent: As a Microsoft Entra PowerShell user, I want to troubleshoot and fix common errors, so that I can ensure the smooth operation of my scripts and commands.

 ---
-# Troubleshoot Microsoft Entra PowerShell module
+# Troubleshoot the Microsoft Entra PowerShell module

 This article explains how to determine, diagnose, and fix issues that you might encounter when using Microsoft Entra PowerShell.